poshaughnessy/peteroshaughnessy.com/README.md

     npm run build

-The built site will be outputted to the `build` directory.
+The built site will be outputted to the `docs` directory.

 ## Deployment

-To push to Github Pages:

-    npm run deploy
+Just push the `master` branch to Github.
+Github Pages will serve the built `docs` folder :)